-Successfully pitching a new product idea to your boss or presenting a financial analysis to your company’s management team requires not only business savvy, but also a broad set of communication skills.
-A new survey of nearly 1,000 employers who recruit on business school campuses shows that communication skills top the list of skills and abilities these employers will look for in hiring business school graduates this year.
+Successfully pitching a new product idea to your boss or presenting a financial analysis to your company’s management team not only requires business savvy, but also a broad set of communication skills.
+Each year the Graduate Management Admission Council™ (GMAC™) surveys corporate recruiters from around the globe to gain their perspective, and each year the results indicate that communication and interpersonal skills are critical hiring qualifications for employers.

 In the words of a recruiter from a large U.S. products and services company, “Everyone coming out of business school seems to have the technological familiarity we require.
 Soft skills—like communications and people skills—tend to make the difference.”

-As a part of the survey, employers were asked to identify among five broad skill sets which they consider to be most important when hiring for a mid-level position.
-Communication skills came out on top, followed in order by teamwork skills, technical skills, leadership skills, and managerial skills.
+These communication skills have been and will continue to be a priority for hiring organizations.
+Even back in 2017 this was the case.
+During an annual GMAC Corporate Recruiters Survey, employers were asked to identify which skill sets, among five options, they considered to be most important when hiring for a mid-level position.
+Communication skills topped the list, followed in order by teamwork skills, technical skills, leadership skills, and managerial skills.

 As a follow-up, employers were asked to rate the proficiency level required for 25 specific skills within the five broad skill set categories for a candidate to be placed in a mid-level position in their company.
-Of the five top-rated skills, four fall within the communications category: Oral communications, listening skills, written communication, and presentation skills.
-By employer industry, oral communication was the top-rated skill for consulting, healthcare/pharmaceuticals, technology, products/services, and nonprofit/government.
-Listening skills was the top-rated skill for the energy/utilities industry.
+Of the five top-rated skills, four fell within the communications category: oral communications, listening skills, written communication, and presentation skills.
+By employer industry, oral communication was listed as the top-rated skill for consulting, healthcare/pharmaceuticals, technology, products/services, and nonprofit/government.
+Listening skills were top-rated for the energy/utilities industry.